Calling raw LLM APIs, reporting token usage

 • llm.usage.total_tokens – total number of tokens used in the call.

 • gen_ai.usage.input_cost, gen_ai.usage.output_cost, gen_ai.usage.cost – can all be reported explicitly.
 However, Laminar calculates the cost of the major providers using the values of gen_ai.usage.input_tokens, gen_ai.usage.output_tokens, and gen_ai.response.model.
+For the list of supported providers and models, see this section.

 All of these values can be set in Python and JavaScript/TypeScript using static methods on Laminar class.